 On October 4, 2010, the Arvada City Council adopted the first amendment to the Olde Town Arvada Station Urban Renewal Plan.
 This amendment added a 5,000 square foot parcel located at 5600 Olde Wadsworth Blvd., to the urban renewal district.
 This parcel contains the historic A.L.
-Davis Building, also known as the Stationery Store.
-The building changed hands in 2010 and is underwent a complete historic renovation.
+Davis Building.
+The building changed hands in 2010 and underwent a complete historic renovation.
 This building is considered one of the most significant in Olde Town and both City Council and the AURA Board felt that it was important that the Urban Renewal Authority participate in its historic preservation.